abstractguy/xagents/README.md

 ```

 **Notes:**
-* To be able to run atari environments, follow the instructions in [atari-py](https://github.com/openai/atari-py#roms)
+* To be able to use atari environments, follow the instructions in [atari-py](https://github.com/openai/atari-py#roms)
 to install [ROMS](http://www.atarimania.com/rom_collection_archive_atari_2600_roms.html).

-* To be able to run the tests remotely, [pytest-xvfb](https://pypi.org/project/pytest-xvfb/) plugin will
+* To be able to run the tests, [pytest-xvfb](https://pypi.org/project/pytest-xvfb/) plugin will
 be automatically installed but will require an additional step ...
-  * For macOS users, you'll have to install [Xquartz](https://www.xquartz.org)
+  * For macOS users:
     ```shell
     brew install xquartz
     ```
-  * For linux users, you'll have to install [xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml)
+  * For linux users:
     ```shell
     sudo apt-get install -y xvfb
     ```